exasol/public-knowledgebase/Database-Features/removing-corrupt-data.md

 @/tmp/enforce_indexes.sql;
 ```

 To execute the file, run `exaplus -u <username> -p <passwd> -c <connection string> -f recreate_indexes.sql`.
-DBA role would be sufficient for DB user to execute this script, see [Roles](https://docs.exasol.com/db/latest/database_concepts/database_users_roles.htm#Roles).
+The user running this script requires the DBA role, see [Roles](https://docs.exasol.com/db/latest/database_concepts/database_users_roles.htm#Roles) for more information.
 You can view `/tmp/index_logs.log` or auditing in the database to ensure that all queries executed successfully.

 Note - the database will automatically create indexes as needed, but the initial queries may run longer while they are creating indexes.
 For this reason, we recommend to re-create the indexes immediately after they are dropped.